The Complete Guide on Cell Tower Rental Lease Rates

 14. Proximity to Surrounding Sites Nearby

 The very first assessment performed by CellWaves for our clients is reviewing the engineering design of the subject property to see how valuable and competitive it is to surrounding cell sites.
 Through this assessment, we have a good understanding of the importance of a cell site and whether a carrier would terminate the cell tower lease relationship due to increased rental costs.
 CellWaves’ database contains all cell towers across the country, their heights, azimuths, and through satellite imagery, GIS systems, and morphology, we are able to evaluate the wireless carrier’s RF engineering designs relative to a property address or latitude/longitude locations.
 Having a good understanding of how a particular cell site integrates well (or not so well) with the macro cell site design helps determine the value of a cell site to the wireless carrier.
-This, in turn, helps determine the value of a lease when assessing the monthly rental value of a site.
+This, in turn, helps determine the value of a cell tower lease when assessing the monthly rental value of a site.
 Specifically, if your property location happens to be geographically central to the surrounding cell sites and has relatively good ground elevation relative to the neighboring cell sites, then there is no reason why a wireless carrier, or tower company such as Crown Castle, ATC, or SBA, should be demanding reduced rent.
-In fact, proper independent assessments of the cell site through evaluating their zoning, leasing, construction, and engineering alternatives will help determine an accurate monthly rental amounts for cell towers.
+In fact, proper independent assessments of the cell site through evaluating their zoning, leasing, construction, and engineering alternatives will help determine an accurate monthly rental amounts for cell tower lease.
 Unfortunately, too many novice negotiators who have learned the business through real estate transactions do not understand the technology behind wireless communications will end up basing the future rent value by referencing old rent amounts.
 We believe mistakes made 25 years ago in setting too low of a rent amount should not be carried into the next 25 years.
 Independent assessment of what the site rent should be if it were to be built today should the test.

 15. Access to Power and Telco